zamibd/x-ui/README.md

 [![License](https://img.shields.io/badge/license-GPL%20V3-blue.svg?longCache=true)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 > **Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment**

-# Temporary downgrade to 0.2.4 due to fixing bugs
-Coming back soon with new features

 xray panel supporting multi-protocol, **Multi-lang (English,Farsi,Chinese)**

 | Features        | Enable?           |